+Resource Resource type Description Access details

+Dedicated NSPCC Helpline The dedicated NSPCC You can contact the NSPCC

+helpline - Report helpline 'Report Abuse in helpline Report Abuse in

+Abuse in Education' provides a Education on 0800 136 663

+Education bespoke helpline for CYP, or email

+who have experienced help@nspcc.org.uk.

+abuse at school, and for

+worried adults and Helpline details can be

+professionals that need found online here .

+support and guidance.

+Looking after Guidance leaflet A guide for parents/carers, SERICC - Looking after

+yourself and your who are caring for a child, yourself and your child

+child who has experienced

+sexual violence and abuse.

+It is designed to help

+understand how the child

+may be responding to their

+thoughts and feelings and

+includes ideas for trying to

+help the child cope and

+suggestions for the

+parent/carer to take care of

+themselves too.

+Lucy Faithfull HSB Toolkit, A toolkit designed for Harmful sexual behaviour

+prevention toolkit including parents, carers, family toolkit (The Lucy Faithfull

+practical tips members and professionals, Foundation, 2021)

+and signposting to help everyone play their

+information, resources,

+and support as well as

+practical tips to prevent

+HSB and provide safe

+environments for families.

+Website, Help for parents to protect Parents Protect website

+information, children from sexual abuse

+helpline and exploitation.

+Website and Provides support for the Thinkuknow website

+resources children's workforce,

+parents and carers on

+staying safe online.

+Website Information for parents Stop It Now!
+Website page

+about supporting children,

+who have got into trouble

+due to their online sexual

+behaviour.

+Resource for A guide for parents on how Children's Commissioner

+parents to talk to their children website

+about online sexual

+harassment.

+Website and Information and training for eSafety Training - The 2

+training parents/carers, CYP and Johns

+professionals on online

+safety.

-Resource Resource type Description Access details Dedicated NSPCC Helpline The dedicated NSPCC You can contact the NSPCC helpline - Report helpline 'Report Abuse in helpline Report Abuse in Abuse in Education' provides a Education on 0800 136 663 Education bespoke helpline for CYP, or email who have experienced help@nspcc.org.uk. abuse at school, and for worried adults and We helpline details can be professionals that need found online here . support and guidance.
-Looking after Guidance leaflet A guide for parents/carers, SERICC - Looking after yourself and your who are caring for a child, yourself and your child child who has experienced sexual violence and abuse.
-It is designed to help understand how the child may be responding to their thoughts and feelings and includes ideas for trying to help the child cope and suggestions for the parent/carer to take care of themselves too.
-SERICC - Looking after yourself and yo Lucy Faithfull HSB prevention toolkit Toolkit, including practical tips and signposting A toolkit designed for parents, carers, family members and professionals, to help everyone play their part in keeping children safe.
-It has links to useful information, resources, and support as well as practical tips to prevent HSB and provide safe environments for families.
-Harmful sexual behaviour toolkit (The Lucy Faithfull Foundation, 2021) Parents Protect Website, information, helpline Help for parents to protect children from sexual abuse and exploitation.
-Parents Protect website Thinkuknow Website and resources Provides support for the children's workforce, parents and carers on staying safe online.
-Thinkuknow website Stop It Now! - If your child gets into trouble for their online sexual behaviour Website Information for parents about supporting children, who have got into trouble due to their online sexual behaviour.
-Stop It Now!
-Website page Talking to your child about online sexual harassment: A guide for parents Resource for parents A guide for parents on how to talk to their children about online sexual harassment.
-Children's Commissioner website eSafety Training - The 2 Johns Website and training Information and training for parents/carers, CYP and professionals on online safety. eSafety Training - The 2 Johns
+information, helpline Website and resources Website Resource for parents Website and practical tips to prevent HSB and provide safe environments for families.Website, information, helplineHelp for parents to protect children from sexual abuse and exploitation.Website and resourcesProvides support for the children's workforce, parents and carers on staying safe online.WebsiteInformation for parents about supporting children, who have got into trouble due to their online sexual behaviour.Resource for parentsA guide for parents on how to talk to their children about online sexual harassment.Website and professionals on onlineInformation and training for parents/carers, CYP and professionals on online